dale-findlay/dustbot-demo/Readme.md

 C:\Program Files\Mono

 And if you install it while the project is open, you'll need to restart visual studio for it to load the environment variable changes.

+# If you cant get it to build:
+There is a build that will work also includeded in the repo: [Click Here](https://github.com/dale-findlay/dustbot-demo/blob/master/DustBot_Build.zip)